QueekCode/Octagon-Health-Data-Science-Competition/README.md

 Winning project of the 2021 [Octagon Health Data Science Competition](https://www.utm.utoronto.ca/mbiotech/octagon-health-data-science-competition) hosted by the Masters of Biotechnology program at the University of Toronto Mississauga.

+Competition spanned a timeline of 3 days.
-Details of the 2021 problem and dataset can be found in the [competition_details folder.](https://github.com/QueekCode/Octagoons/tree/main/Competition_Details)
+Full details of the 2021 problem and dataset can be found in the [competition_details folder.](https://github.com/QueekCode/Octagoons/tree/main/Competition_Details)

 [Slide deck viewable here.](https://github.com/QueekCode/Octagoons/blob/main/Octagon_Presentation.pdf)